Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Uniqueness of Admissible Fock Space Tensor Product Categorifications

 \section{Uniqueness of Admissible Fock Space Tensor Product Categorifications}

 In this section, we establish the uniqueness of restricted mixed admissible multi-Fock tensor product categorifications (MFTPCs).
 Consequently, we study the relationship between full and restricted MFTPCs and prove a uniqueness result for full MFTPCs.
 We first establish some notational conventions.
-Throughout this section, we fix an admissible sequence and assume without loss of generality that the sequences $\b{c}_1,\ldots,\b{c}_n$ are lower admissible and that the sequences $\b{c}_{n+1},\ldots,\b{c}_r$ are upper admissible, where $n$ is some index between $1$ and $r$.
+Throughout this section, we fix an admissible sequence and assume without loss of generality that the sequences $\b{c}_1,\ldots,\b{c}_n$ are lower admissible and that the sequences $\b{c}_{n+1},\ldots,\b{c}_r$ are upper admissible, where $n$ is some index between $0$ and $r$.
 As always, we write $a_\ell$ for the length of the sequence $\b{c}_\ell = (c_{\ell,1},\ldots,c_{\ell,a_\ell})$.

-For some positive integer $m$, we will fix a highest weight category $\cC$ with poset where the poset structure on $\Lambda$ is product order.
-Each factor $\cP^{a_\ell}(m)$ here is equipped with the weak inverse dominance order of type $(\b{c}_\ell,\b{\sigma}_\ell)$.
+For some positive integer $m$, we fix a highest weight category $\cC$ with poset where the poset structure on $\Lambda$ is the product order.
+Each factor $\cP^{a_\ell}(m)$ here is equipped with the inverse dominance order of type $(\b{c}_\ell,\b{\sigma}_\ell)$.

-Until stated otherwise, we assume that $\cC$ is equipped with the structure of a level $m$ restricted mixed admissible multi-Fock tensor product categorification (MFTPC) of type $\Xi$.
+We assume that $\cC$ is equipped with the structure of a level $m$ restricted mixed admissible multi-Fock tensor product categorification (MFTPC) of type $\Xi$.
 The reader should revisit Subsection \ref{subsec:restricted_multi_fock} to recall the related notation.
 Our inductive arguments in this section will require the notion of \textit{shape} for a mixed admissible MFTPC.

 \begin{notation} For each $\ell = 1,\ldots,r$, let us write $p_\ell$ for the number of indices $j$ for which $c_{\ell,j} = 0$.
 In turn, we define $q_\ell := a_\ell - p_\ell$ and We will say that the MFTPC $\cC$ has \textit{shape} $(p^\bullet,q^\bullet,p^\circ,q^\circ)$. \end{notation}